Richajaishwal0/meroNotes/C_MySql_connection/Connection_only_for_single_project.md

  ### 11. Now, create a C/C++ file on the same project.
  ### 12.Here, I had created the database and table using MySQL.
 I used C to do other operations.
 So, if u are followiing this completely then u need to make the database in MySql using the queries as shown:
  ![image](https://github.com/user-attachments/assets/6e7427fb-923c-4533-90e9-8923b56684b4)
- ### 13. At last u need to write a code in the .c file and compile and run it.Now u can code to insert, delete, update ... your datas directly from MySQL database using C program.
+ ### 13. At last u need to write a code in the .c file and compile and run it.Now u can code to insert, delete, update ... your datas directly from MySQL database using C program.<hr>
- Hope, U got all those and best of luck for your C+SQL projects.
+   # **Hope, U got all those and best of luck for your C+SQL projects.**